Celebrating LGBTQIA+ Pride: Affirming Care and Community at Her Time Therapy

 Julie Noyes (she/her), MA LPC NCC

-Every person's story is so unique to them, and as a therapist who focuses on religious trauma, I realize the ways that many religious groups have actively harmed LGBTQIA+ folx, and I am so grateful to walk through healing from that with them.
+Every person's story is unique.
+As a therapist focused on religious trauma, I realize how many religious groups have harmed LGBTQIA+ individuals.
+I am honored to support them in their healing journey.

 Lauren Veazey (she/her), MA LPCC NCC

-As a white, cisgender, heterosexual woman, I can’t claim to fully understand what it’s like to move through the world facing the layered discrimination that many LGBTQIA+ individuals experience—especially those who also navigate racism, ableism, xenophobia, religious bias, or other intersecting forms of oppression.
-But I do recognize my privilege, and I care deeply about creating a therapeutic space where your full self is not just welcomed but celebrated!
+As a white, cisgender, heterosexual woman, I cannot fully understand the layered discrimination faced by many LGBTQIA+ individuals.
+This includes people who also experience racism, ableism, xenophobia, and other intersecting forms of oppression.
+However, I do recognize my privilege, and I care deeply about creating a therapeutic environment where every aspect of you is celebrated.

 Selina Markiewicz (she/her), MA LPCC NCC

-Whether you're seeking support for mental health concerns or simply a space to be yourself, I am here to walk alongside you with compassion and respect.
+If you seek support for mental health concerns or simply need a space to be yourself, I am here to walk alongside you with compassion and respect.

 Amy Moulton (she/her), MA LPCC

 Everyone deserves to feel seen, heard, accepted, and supported.
-This can be particularly challenging for LGBTQIA+ individuals, who frequently face judgment and oppression from family, society, and government.
+This is particularly challenging for LGBTQIA+ individuals, who often face judgment and oppression from society, family, and government.

-I strive to create a positive, open, and trusting space where my clients feel celebrated for who they are and encouraged to live authentically.
+I aim to create a positive, open, and trusting space where my clients feel celebrated for who they are and encouraged to live authentically.

 Affirming Therapy for Your Journey

-If you’re seeking a safe, supportive space to explore your identity, navigate life’s challenges, or heal from past harm, individual therapy can be a powerful step forward.
+If you’re seeking a safe and supportive space to explore your identity, navigate life’s challenges, or heal from past harm, individual therapy can be a powerful step forward.
 At Her Time Therapy, our queer-affirming clinicians are here to walk alongside you with care, compassion, and respect.

-Whether you’re processing religious trauma, grappling with family rejection, celebrating a new relationship, or simply looking for a therapist who truly sees you—we’re here for all of it.
+Whether you’re processing religious trauma, grappling with family rejection, or simply looking for a therapist who truly sees you, we’re here for all of it.
 Our team offers inclusive, trauma-informed, identity-affirming therapy that centers your voice and honors your lived experience.

-If you’re ready to begin, we’ll help you connect with a therapist who’s the right fit for your story.
+Are you ready to begin?
+We’ll help you connect with a therapist who’s the right fit for your story.
 You belong here, and we're here to support you!

 Call/Text (720) 255-1667 | *info@hertimetherapy.com | **www.hertimetherapy.com

 This post was written collaboratively by the Her Time Therapy team of clinicians.
 As a feminist, LGBTQIA+ affirming practice, we are committed to creating inclusive, trauma-informed spaces where all clients feel seen, supported, and celebrated.
-Our therapists bring a range of specialties and lived experiences to their work—but we share a deep belief in the power of healing, authenticity, and community.
+Our therapists bring a range of specialties and lived experiences to their work, sharing a deep belief in the power of healing, authenticity, and community.

 Affiliate Disclosure: This post may contain ads and affiliate links that Her Time Therapy, LLC earns a small commission from when you make a purchase by clicking links on our site at no additional cost to you.
 As an Amazon Associate, we earn from qualified purchases.
 Rest assured, we only recommend products we've used ourselves and would feel comfortable recommending to clients to improve their physical, mental, and emotional well-being.